awsdocs/aws-javascript-developer-guide-v2/emc-examples-templates.md

 Create a Node\.js module with the file name `emc_deletetemplate.js`\.
 Be sure to configure the SDK as previously shown\.

 Create an object to pass the name of the job template you want to delete as parameters for the `deleteJobTemplate` method of the `AWS.MediaConvert` client class\.
-To call the `deleteJobTemplate` method, create a promise for invoking an AWS Elemental MediaConvert service object, passing the parameters\.
+To call the `deleteJobTemplate` method, create a promise for invoking an MediaConvert service object, passing the parameters\.
 Handle the response in the promise callback\.

 ```
 // Load the AWS SDK for Node.js